joeatbayes/file2consul/README.md

 Consul provides a fairly simple KV configuration management system.
 This works but the flat model can make supporting multiple environments that may contain hundreds of discrete configuration values onerous.
 #### Environments are actually quite similar
 In many companies when building complex software that runs on more than one computer we call an environment the set of computers required to run 1 copy.

 In most companies there is a PROD environment where the production software runs.
-They generally also have UAT  where the complete set is tested prior to release into production and TEST where developers can test their modules to be sure they work with other components planned to be released.
-Building and maintaining the environments can be labor intensive because of all the configuration values that are different between the environments.
+A UAT environment where the complete set is tested prior to release into production and TEST where developers can test their modules to be sure they work with other components planned to be released.
+In larger companies it is not uncommon to have over a dozen of these enviornments.

+ Building and maintaining the environments can be labor intensive because of all the configuration values that are slightly different between the environments.
 This software seeks to make it easier to maintain multiple environments at a lower cost and with less effort.

 In many cases a new environment is actually identical to an existing environment except for a small number of changed parameters.
 In other instances a configuration value may only changed based on a predictable value such as a environment name such.
 For example in a TST environment the DB server may be at test-orcle-main.abc.com while in the PROD environment it may be at prod-orcle-main.abc.com.